Risk to GDP growth as firms destock

 CORPORATES

 AUSTRALIA.
-DEPT OF THE PRIME MINISTER AND CABINET, AUSTRALIA.
-DEPT OF CLIMATE CHANGE, ENERGY, THE ENVIRONMENT AND WATER, LIBERAL PARTY OF AUSTRALIA, NATIONAL PARTY OF AUSTRALIA
+DEPT OF THE PRIME MINISTER AND CABINET, AUSTRALIAN GREENS, LIBERAL PARTY OF AUSTRALIA